agohr/smallchange/readme.md

 # smallchange
-*Counting the number of ways to give change, one step at a time*
+*Counting the number of ways to give change, many steps at a time*

 ## Overview